rstemmer/sterm/README.md

 # sterm

 sterm is a minimal serial terminal that focus on being easy to use and not sucking. - This client simply works.
-It has inline input and supports unicode.
+It has inline input and supports unicode (utf-8).
 It writes whatever it receives to stdout so that also ANSI escape sequences work as expected.

+With the ``--binary`` option, the received data will be output byte wise as hexadecimal numbers.
+Ideal for debugging.

 ## Installation